Every noncompact surface is a leaf of a minimal foliation: Topology of leaves

-Observe first that a leaf of type $1$ can be obtained as a boundary union of two leaves of type $0$ identifying two pairs of boundary components.
-Therefore, in order to prove Proposition~\ref{p:surface type 0}, we can consider also leaves of type $1$ to generate the topology of $S$.

-We shall consider first the case where $S$ has just one end.
-The simplest case is the plane which was already given in Remark~\ref{r: plane} as the non-recurrent completion of any leaf of type $0$.
+Let us prove Proposition~\ref{p:surface type 0} for one-ended surfaces.
+The simplest case is the plane which was given by means of Remark~\ref{r: plane} as the complete filling of a leaf of type $0$.

 In order to construct a punctured torus, i.e. a plane with a handle attached, let $L^0$ be a leaf of type $0$ and $L^1$ a leaf of type $1$.
-Let $B_{0}, B'_{0}$ be two arbitrary boundary components of $L^0$ and let $B_1^+$, $B_1^-$ be two boundary components of $L^1$ such that $B_1^+$ is outer and $B_1^-$ is inner (recall Definition~\ref{r:out in} for the notion of outer and inner).
-Let $H^0 = L^0\sqcup L^1/(B_0\sim B_1^+; B'_0\sim B_1^-)$ be the surface obtained by gluing $L^0$ with $L^1$ identifying the chosen pairs of boundary components (preserving orientations), see figure~\ref{f:H1}.
-Let us make some simple observations about $H_0$: \begin{itemize} \item Its fundamental group is $\F_2$.
-It is clear that $H^0$ retracts to a $1$-complex homeomorphic to the figure ``$8$''.
+Let $B_{0}, B'_{0}$ be two arbitrary boundary components of $L^0$ and let $B_1^+$, $B_1^-$ be two boundary components of $L^1$ such that $B_1^+$ is outer and $B_1^-$ is inner (recall Definition~\ref{d:out in} for the notion of outer and inner).
+Let $H^0 = L^0\sqcup L^1/(B_0\sim B_1^+; B'_0\sim B_1^-)$ be the surface obtained by gluing $L^0$ with $L^1$ identifying the chosen pairs of boundary components (reversing orientations, in order to preserve the orientability of the surface), see Figure~\ref{f:H1}.